FalloNero/Realtime-upscaling-for-Jellyfin/readme.md

 # Building FFMPEG in MSYS2 on Windows

-This guide walks through the process of building FFMPEG from source using MSYS2 on Windows, including optional support for NVIDIA CUDA and Intel VPL.
+This guide walks through the process of building FFMPEG from source using MSYS2 on Windows, including optional support for NVIDIA CUDA and Intel VPL, and integration with Jellyfin for enhanced video transcoding with Anime4K upscaling.

 ## Prerequisites

-Before starting, ensure you have MSYS2 properly installed on your Windows system.
+Before starting, ensure you have the following installed on your Windows system:
+- MSYS2
+- Node.js (required for the transcoding script)
+- Anime4K GLSL shaders ([available here](https://github.com/bloc97/Anime4K/tree/master))
+- A Vulkan-capable GPU (required for the Anime4K filter)

 ## Basic Setup